 Azure Marketplace Virtual Machine Image Publication

-Within this article, the scope of “Azure Marketplace” is limited to mainland China, “image” and “mirror” are used interchangeably, and the terms “product,” “product/service,” and “offer” all refer to VM images unless otherwise specified.
+Within this article, the scope of “Azure Marketplace” is limited to China, “image” and “mirror” are used interchangeably, and the terms “product,” “product/service,” and “offer” all refer to VM images unless otherwise specified.

 1. Prerequisites and Preparations